ModelOriented/fairmodels/README.md

 ## Overview

 Flexible tool for bias detection, visualization, and mitigation.
-Uses models explained with [DALEX](https://modeloriented.github.io/DALEX/) and calculates fairness metrics based on confusion matrix for protected group.
-Allows to compare and gain information about various machine learning models.
+Use models explained with [DALEX](https://modeloriented.github.io/DALEX/) and calculate fairness classification metrics based on confusion matrices using `fairness_check()` or try newly developed module for regression models using `fairness_check_regression()`.
+R package fairmodels allows to compare and gain information about various machine learning models.
 Mitigate bias with various pre-processing and post-processing techniques. *Make sure your models are classifying protected groups similarly*.

 ## Preview